Some useful elementary number theory

 We use most of these principles of number theory on our page on the mathematics behind the RSA algorithm.

 - A prime number is defined as an integer, greater than one, which only has positive integer divisors of the number one and itself.
-For example, both 7 and 11 are prime but 4 and 9 are not.
+For example, both 7 and 11 are prime, but 4 and 9 are not.
 An integer > 1 which is not prime is called a composite number.
 The number one is neither prime nor composite.
 The first thousand and ten thousand primes are listed here.
+See also A quick check that a number is prime.

 - The Fundamental Theorem of Arithmetic: Every integer $n > 1$ can be represented in exactly one way as a product of primes except for the order of the factors.
 That is, we can write $n$ uniquely in the form $n = p_1^{k_1}p_2^{k_2}\cdots p_r^{k_r}$ for primes $p_1 < p_2 < \ldots < p_r$ and positive integers $k_1, \ldots, k_r$.
 For example, $360 = 2^33^25^1$ and $1323 = 3^37^2$.